80 % of our products

 For us, timeless design means one thing: perfection right from the start.
 That is why we search the globe for partners who are absolute experts in their fields – and just as uncompromising when it comes to quality.
 We found most of our collaborators in Europe, where almost 80 per cent of our products are made.
 We want to keep delivery channels short – and ecological standards high.
 This is also true for our suppliers in China and India, who champion eco-friendly and fair practices as much as their colleagues in Europe.

 We regularly visit our partners and became friends along the way.
 We would like to introduce them to you – so you can see who makes your clothes.

 Our ready-to-wear garments – mainly coats, jackets and blazers for men and women – are manufactured by Texdata.
 Texdata has even developed its own ironing press for our Closed blazers.
 The Romanian company cooperates with local partners to keep transport distances short – for example with a laundry that achieves washing effects using environmentally friendly methods (such as lasers).

-Modeler Vasilica has been with Texdata for 6 years.
+Modeler Vasilica has been with Texdata since 2013.
 She considers her colleagues her second family and appreciates the good working chemistry of the whole team.
 She enjoys the challenge of finding creative solutions in the mock-ups production department.
 Before starting in the textile industry, Vasilica played handball full-time.
 She still enjoys doing a lot of sports with her family, and she is a supporter of her local handball team.

-Iuliana likes everything about her job as a tailor at Texdata, where she has been working for four years, especially as she’s constantly encountering new technologies.
+Iuliana likes everything about her job as a tailor at Texdata, where she has been working since 2015, especially as she’s constantly encountering new technologies.
 She enjoys being around the latest machines and working in an environment that always gives her the chance to learn something different.
 She is interested in music and arts, and both her children are studying design and architecture at school.
 Her love for nature, tradition, and life in general make her appreciate her own country.